It used to be that unless you were a hardcore gamer, there was no reason to get a fibre broadband plan.

 StarHub 1 Gbps Fibre Broadband

-StarHub’s 1Gbps Fibre Broadband plan is one of the most affordable plans.
-By paying $39.90 per month, you get:
+StarHub’s 1Gbps Fibre Broadband plan is one of the most affordable plans despite its price hike.
+By paying $45.90 per month, you get:

 - Free service installation